Fuzz-Muffin/TDpot_fort/README.md

 ## Usage

-Switch to your work folder.
-You need an ***input file*** named
+Switch to your working directory.
+You need an ***input file*** named `indat.dat` to run TDPot.

-* indat.dat

-to run TDPot.
 Here is an example of what it have to look like, including all needed parameters:

 ```
 SLG_Xe20_50keV            ! jobname